-In addition to assessment of graduate level academic achievement, students' professional behavior, interpersonal and intrapersonal abilities, and clinical performance are also evaluated over the course of the program.
+In addition to assessment of graduate level achievement as reflected by course grades and performance on course assignments, academic areas including students' professional and ethical behavior, interpersonal and intrapersonal abilities, and clinical performance are also evaluated over the course of the program.
 Specifically, the faculty evaluate behaviors that are likely to affect a trainee's ability to effectively deliver mental health services.